bloodymage/pysorcery/README.md

 Menu-driven software package management utility

+## Supported Package Managers
+- Sorcery
+- Apt
+- Yum
+- Pacman
+- Ebuild
+- Lunar (name?)

 ## Supported Distros
 - Source Mage (Tested using python 3.6.1)
 - Ubuntu (Tested on X-Ubuntu 16.04 LTS using python 3.5)
+- Kali (Tested ...)
+-

+## Themes
+Themes allows alternate names for commands on the cli
+- Sorcery (remove 'py' from names, this conflicts with Source Mage's sorcery)
+- Harry Potter
+  - pysummon = achio
+  - ...
+- Lunar (An attempt to try and unify lunar and sorcery development, with themes for each distribution).
+  - ...

 ## Further information:
 - [Roadmap](ROADMAP.md)